"Do It Yourself" Theme Tune

 - Something that some people have noticed about the way Sullivan sings it is that he sounds like one of the main characters, Rodney.
-A few people (including this troper for a while) did indeed think that Nicholas Lyndhurst was the one singing it.
+A few people did indeed think that Nicholas Lyndhurst was the one singing it.

-- Subverted in Garth Marenghi's Darkplace: The opening is "based on melodies originally whistled by Gath Marenghi".
+- Parodied in Garth Marenghis Darkplace: The opening is "based on melodies originally whistled by Gath Marenghi".

 - Both The Honeymooners and The Jackie Gleason Show featured theme music written by Jackie Gleason himself (Gleason put out numerous albums, but as a conductor rather than a singer).

 - David Naughton (better known as the "Dr. Pepper" guy and as An American Werewolf in London) both starred in and sang the theme song for the shortlived 1978 sitcom, Makin' It.
 Ironically, though the show was a flop, the song was a hit.

 - The theme song for Round the Twist was sung by Tamsin West, who played the original Linda.

 - Craig Ferguson sings the theme song for his late-night chat show The Late Late Show With Craig Ferguson, and also co-wrote the lyrics.
 And yes, he's really playing the drums in the opening segment.

 - Carroll O'Connor wrote the (never heard on the show) lyrics to "Remembering You," the closing instrumental theme song for All in the Family.
 Also, of course, the opening theme "Those Were The Days" was sung (on camera) by O'Connor and Jean Stapleton.